Code-Institute-Submissions/phillpearsondevUserCentric2/README.md

   <li>Once loaded, right clcik anywhere within the browser window and select 'inspect' (this wil open Developer tools on the right hand side of the screen</li>
   <li>At the top of the screen you should see a screen size option (arranged left-right) with a downwards facing arrow to the right of the option name.</li>
   <li>I selected 'Iphone 5/SE' with a width of 320px in order to see the result in mobile sizes as I made each individual change.</li>
+  <li>I then worked through each mobile device size, using 'Moto G4' with a width of 360px, 'Iphone 6/7/8' with a width of 375px, 'Iphone 6/7/8 Plus' with a width of 414px.
+This insures that the site would display on every device.</li>
 </ol>

 <h3>Tablet</h3>